 Scar appearance is not something that we can control.
 Things like skin type, sun exposure, and a patient’s genetic predisposition to scarring are the things we can’t change.
 But we have found that the use of silicone strips that compress the scars during the healing process can be very beneficial.
 We now use them on everyone, and they have helped the appearance of these scars.

 The placement of the scar is something that I have a lot more control over.
-My main objective is to try and place the scar in a position where it will be covered by a bathing suit bottom.
+My main objective is to try and place the scar in a position where a bathing suit bottom will cover it.
 To help with this, I ask my tummy tuck patients to bring a bathing suit bottom to the surgery center the day of surgery so that I can mark my scar to be covered by the bathing suit.
 But no string bikinis, please!

-One of the interesting things about this is that people in the U.S. like different bathing suit styles than people in Brazil, for example.
+One of the exciting things about this is that people in the U.S. like different bathing suit styles than people in Brazil, for example.
 So what works in Rio in terms of scar placement may not work for tummy tuck patients in Cookeville, TN.

-The single biggest change that I have made to my tummy tucks has been the addition of liposuction to a traditional abdominoplasty: the lipoabdominoplasty.
+The single most significant change that I have made to my tummy tucks has been the addition of liposuction to a traditional abdominoplasty: the lipoabdominoplasty.
 This idea was developed by some very talented plastic surgeons in Brazil.
 I had the pleasure of hearing Dr. Saldanha discuss this technique about 7 or 8 years ago in a meeting.
 What he said made so much sense to me that I began using this technique in almost all of my patients immediately— and the results are better.